Please contact us by emailing email@example.com with all your enquiries and specific requests.

 We may withhold personal information that you request to the extent permitted by the law.

-To make any of these requests relating to your personal data, please contact us at: email@example.com or contact the Principal on +44 1223 277230.
+To make any of these requests relating to your personal data, please contact us at: firstname.lastname@example.org or contact a Director on +44 1223 277230.

 Staff and Privacy